 Breast Lift FAQ

-If your nipple is at or below the inframammary fold it is likely that you will need a lift
+If your nipple is at or below the inframammary fold it is likely that you will need a breast lift

 How can I tell how much lift I need?